The B2B lead generation definitive guide

 · Analyse your metrics: It’s essential to know which content is working and not, in order to understand what kind of offers and solutions you should share.

+This type of offer allows you to communicate directly with your leads, as they can ask questions and you answer them in the moment.
 It’s a key strategy to consider getting qualified leads and also to build a long-term relationship with them.
 However, depending on the content, webinars can be regarded both as MOFU and BOFU strategy.
 For example, a webinar focused on a specific product or service it is a BOFU activity.
 On the other hand, those webinars that offer knowledge of a certain topic are considered a MOFU strategy.

 For example, B2B marketing has a specific section on its website dedicated to webinars, classified by “upcoming” and “on-demand”.